pydata/sparse/README.rst

 --------------

 -  NumPy ufuncs (where zeros are preserved)
+-  Binary operations with other `COO` objects, where zeros are preserved.
+-  Binary operations with Scipy sparse matrices, where zeros are preserved.
--  Arithmetic with scalars (where zeros are preserved)
+-  Binary operations with scalars, where zeros are preserved.
+-  Broadcasting binary operations and `broadcast_to`.
--  Reductions (sum, max)
+-  Reductions (sum, max, min, prod, ...)
 -  Reshape
 -  Transpose
 -  Tensordot
+-  triu, tril
 -  Slicing with integers, lists, and slices (with no step value)
 -  Concatenation and stacking
--  Addition with other sparse arrays of the same shape

 This may yet support
 --------------------